patrickmlong/pycr/docs/index.rst

 Pycr documentation
 =====================================
 A small utility package to automate relative quantification of mRNA from thermocycler cycle threshold (ct) data.
-Take as input raw ct values for target and reference genes from two experimental conditions and returns as output the delta delta ct values and fold changes in gene expression.
+Takes as input raw ct values for target and reference genes from experiment and control conditions and returns as output the fold changes in gene expression using the delta delta ct values.

 Installation::